Find Trade Colleges

 The total student population at Wallace State Community College, Hanceville is 4,763, which includes 2,349 full-time undergraduates.
 The school has a student-to-faculty ratio of 18 to 1.

-20% of Wallace State, Hanceville students take out loans to afford college costs.
+Roughly 20% of students at Wallace State, Hanceville take out loans to pay for college.
 The typical student loan amount is $4,901 a year.
-The student loan default rate of 2.6% means most graduates are not struggling to pay off their loans.
+Wallace State, Hanceville has a 2.6% student default rate.
+This is excellent when you compare it to the national rate of 10.8%.

 Public Public vs. Private